grz0zrg/fas/README.md

 The versatility of its sound engine allow a wide variety of synthesis methods to produce sounds:

-* additive / spectral synthesis
+* additive / spectral synthesis with per partial effect (bitcrush, comb etc.)
 * phase modulation (PM/FM)
 * granular
 * subtractive synthesis